MEET THE TEAM

 Having trained in Birmingham Dr Elliott moved to Manchester in search of better weather.
 He has pursued an interest in health inequalities and the healthcare which addresses them whilst working with Hope Citadel Healthcare in Oldham and Rochdale.
 He was part of starting the GP Training scheme in 2019 which is particularly aimed at training and equipping GPs to work in areas of higher deprivation.
 In work I enjoy teaching, mental health and substance misuse.
 Outside or work I enjoy, cricket, tennis and anything outdoors.
 My University yearbook states my alternative careers as Lorry Driver or Fisherman.

 Hollinwood Medical Practice

-Sally helps with coordination, administration and evaluation of the programme.
+Ischia helps with coordination, administration and evaluation of the programme.
 She is evaluating the programme to support its development and assess how effective it is in reducing health inequalities.
-At Shared Health she supports works across many different areas of health inequality including child mental health, family homelessness and health literacy.

 Dr Murugesan Raja

 - Lead GP and GP Trainer, John Street Medical Practice, Hope Citadel

 - Clinical Lead in Quality and Performance, Manchester Health and Care Commissioning(MHCC), 2017- Present

 - Clinical Lead in Respiratory Medicine, MHCC, 2014 - Present